dbiscalchin/urlinput/README.md

 # URL Input

 **URL Input** is a jQuery plugin to provide user-friendly text fields for URLs.
-It adds a link on the right side of the input element to allow the user to test the inserted URL and shows the favicon of the inserted website (configurable).
+It adds a link on the right side of the input element to allow the user to test the inserted URL and shows the favicon of the inserted website (taken from [Google API](http://www.google.com/s2/favicons).
 It also enforces the presence of a protocol (HTTP or HTTPS).

-A demonstration is available at [JSFiddle](https://jsfiddle.net/0qjqnbng/2/).
+A demonstration is available at [JSFiddle](https://jsfiddle.net/0qjqnbng/3/).

 ## Requirements